Mlhozgr/ABCFintechCalculatorModuleTester/README.md

 # Financial Application Calculator Module Test Automation Project

 This project contains the test automation for the calculator module developed for ABC Technology's financial application.
-The project is built using technologies like Selenium, Cucumber, JUnit, Gauge, and Maven.
+The project is built using technologies like Selenium, JUnit, Gauge, and Maven.

 ##  Project Description